June 18

 Lufthansa have set up a service named MySkyStatus that automatically posts departure, the current position of the flight and arrival to Twitter or Facebook.
 That way connections can follow your travels.

-Clicking the link in the update, of course, directs you to the Lufthansa MySkyStatus page with a Google Map of the flight’s position, meaning that Lufthansa is getting free social media promotion from people travelling on all airlines:
+Clicking the link in the update, of course, directs you to the Lufthansa MySkyStatus page with a Google Map of the flight’s position, meaning that Lufthansa is getting free social media promotion from people traveling on all airlines:

 A great case for Web 2.0 adoption!